Empathetic Dialog Generation with Fine-Grained Intents: Evaluation

 Most of the existing automatic metrics directly compare the generated response with the ground-truth provided by human, often in a simple way.
 Due to the inherent diversity of human conversations, this is not suitable for dialog models, since for the same prompt, there could exist many responses that are equally good.
 In fact, \citet{DBLP:conf/emnlp/LiuLSNCP16} has shown that word-overlap-based metrics (specifically BLEU~\cite{DBLP:conf/acl/PapineniRWZ02}, METEOR~\cite{DBLP:conf/acl/BanerjeeL05}, and ROUGE~\cite{lin-2004-rouge}) and word embedding metrics all exhibit weak or no correlation with human judgements.
 To this end, we did not adopt these metrics in our experiment, but instead considered the following: \begin{itemize} \item \textbf{Perplexity}.
 Perplexity is a model-dependent metric that measures how well a probability model predicts a given sample.
 In our case, a lower perplexity score indicates better capability of generating the ground-truth response. \item \textbf{Distinct-1 and -2}.
 The Distinct-1 and -2 metrics~\cite{DBLP:conf/naacl/LiGBGD16} measure the diversity of the generated responses by calculating the ratio of unique unigrams or bigrams over the total number of unigrams or bigrams in the generated responses. \item \textbf{Sentence Embedding Similarity}.
 For this metric, we use Sentence-BERT~\cite{DBLP:conf/emnlp/ReimersG19} to obtain an embedding for the generated response as well as the ground-truth, and then calculate the cosine similarity between the two embeddings. \end{itemize}

 The results of automatic evaluation are shown in Table~\ref{tab:auto_eval}.
-Our model achieves lower perplexity scores than the corresponding full Transformer on all the three datasets.
+Our model (MEED2) achieves lower perplexity scores than the corresponding full Transformer on all the three datasets.
 Here we have an extra model configuration, Raw (ED), to compare with Fine-tuned (ED), in order to see the effects brought by pre-training.
 As we can see, without pre-training on OS, the model gets much worse performance on the perplexity scores.
 This indicates that pre-training and then fine-tuning is preferred to directly training on a target dataset.
-On Distinct-1 and -2, our model always has a higher score than the corresponding full Transformer model, suggesting that by injecting additional emotion information, the dialog system could be guided to generate more diverse responses.
-We also observe that on the ED dataset, our model fine-tuned on OSED actually has the highest Distinct scores, even though it has never seen the ED data.
-We conjecture that this is because the OSED dataset is much bigger than the ED dataset, and contains text that is more diverse.
+On Distinct-1 \mbox{and -2}, our model always has a higher score than the corresponding full Transformer model, suggesting that by injecting additional emotion information, the dialog system could be guided to generate more diverse responses.
+We also observe that on the ED dataset, our model fine-tuned on EDOS actually has the highest Distinct scores, even though it has never seen the ED data.
+We conjecture that this is because the EDOS dataset is much bigger than the ED dataset, and contains text that is more diverse.
 Table~\ref{tab:emo_pred_scores} lists the weighted precision, recall, and F-1 scores of the response emotion/intent predictor for different model configurations.

 If we consider a zero-shot setting, meaning the model is evaluated on data from a different domain than its training data, we see from Table~\ref{tab:auto_eval} that all models achieves higher perplexity scores on zero-shot test data.
-In particular, models trained on the OS (OSED) dataset achieves lower perplexity on the OSED (OS) dataset, compared with the results on the ED dataset.
-This is because OS and OSED dialogs are actually curated from the same source, while the source of ED data is quite different.
-Moreover, models trained on OSED has better perplexity scores on OS dataset, due to the performance boost brought by fine-tuning.
+In particular, models trained on the OS (EDOS) dataset achieves lower perplexity on the EDOS (OS) dataset, compared with the results on the ED dataset.
+This is because OS and EDOS dialogs are actually curated from the same source, while the source of ED data is quite different.
+Moreover, models trained on EDOS has better perplexity scores on OS dataset, due to the performance boost brought by fine-tuning.